browserify/browserify-handbook/readme.markdown

 ```

 Now you will have a `browserify-handbook` command that will open this readme
 file in your `$PAGER`.
-Otherwise, you many continue reading this document as you
+Otherwise, you may continue reading this document as you
 are presently doing.

 # node packaged modules